 What condition is Brineura used to treat?

-Brineura (cerliponase alfa) is used to slow the loss of ambulation (ability to crawl or walk unaided) in patients with late infantile neuronal ceroid lipofuscinosis type 2 (CLN2), also known as tripeptidyl peptidase 1 (TPP1) deficiency.
-Brineura is used in pediatric patients 3 years of age and over who have symptomatic disease.
+Brineura (cerliponase alfa) is used to slow the loss of ambulation (ability to crawl or walk unaided) in children and infants with late infantile neuronal ceroid lipofuscinosis type 2 (CLN2), also known as tripeptidyl peptidase 1 (TPP1) deficiency.
+Brineura is used in children of all ages with symptomatic disease.

 CLN2 is a neurodegenerative disease and a type of Batten disease.
 It is caused by a lack of the enzyme TPP1, which leads to the build up of lysosomal storage materials in the central nervous system (CNS) and results in a progressive decline in motor function.